indiana-university/automated-transcription-service/aws/terraform/README.md

 ## Secret Manager Integration

-As of this version, Teams and Slack webhook URLs are stored securely in AWS Secrets Manager instead of directly in environment variables.
+Teams and Slack webhook URLs are stored securely in AWS Secrets Manager instead of directly in environment variables.

 ### Configuration
 When you enable Teams or Slack notifications (`teams_notification = true` or `slack_notification = true`), the system will: